aaronwtr/geneius/README.md

 Task 2) Disease-Gene Link Hypothesis Generation: For users in need of insights about a specific disease, Geneius constructs a comprehensive disease context by extracting relevant information from the scientific literature.
 Claude searches and retrieves this literature, presenting users with a curated list of genes implicated in the disease based on scientific research.
 Furthermore, it elucidates the molecular mechanisms underpinning the involvement of these genes in the disease.

+Tasks can be selected by specifying args.
+For task 1, you will need to specify a `--gene`, for task 2 you will need to specify `--num_genes`.

 Geneius was developed at the Anthropic AI Hackathon in London, on the fourth and the fifth of November 2023.
 More information here: [https://devpost.com/software/geneius](https://devpost.com/software/geneius)

 # Usage